rkochar/vim-surround/README.markdown

 Only the opening brackets—`[`, `{`, and `(`—add a space.
 Use a closing bracket, or the `b` (`(`) and `B` (`{`) aliases.

+Two new global variables have been added to toggle whether spaces are added to the opening and closing brackets, respectively

+    let g:surround_insert_space_left = 1        " left: opening brackets
+    let g:surround_insert_space_right = 0       " right: closing brackets

 ## Contributing

 See the contribution guidelines for